 Once the client finds the perfect property and decides to put in an offer; the buying agent can prepare, send and negotiate the offer without having to meet the sellers/seller’s agent in person.
 Technology makes this possible.
 It enables the buyer’s agent to email or fax over the offer to the seller’s agent.
 All negotiations are done over the phone and most of the time there is no need to meet face to face.

 Which Is Better?

 Not all REALTORS have adapted to the new way of presenting offers.
 Many still believe that better results can be achieved when there is a face to face meeting.
-Those who believe in presenting offers in person argue that from the buyer’s perspective it is much easier to “read” the sellers, and push for a lower price.
+Those who believe in presenting offers in-person argue that from the buyer’s perspective it is much easier to “read” the sellers, and push for a lower price.
 While on the other side, the sellers also believe that through a face to face offer, it’s easier to “read” the buyer and to get the most amount of money out of them.
-Aside from reading the other party, those REALTORS in favor of presenting offers in person believe that a face to face meeting truly benefits their clients, and that they are doing everything that is in their power to serve their clients’ best interest.
+Aside from reading the other party, those REALTORS in favour of presenting offers in-person believe that a face to face meeting truly benefits their clients and that they are doing everything that is in their power to serve their clients’ best interest.
 Whether this has any legitimacy, is left up for debate.